What should beginner table tennis players learn first?

 Find yourself a table tennis coach!
 A few 1-to-1 lessons will really help.
 The coach will be able to show you exactly what to do and will identify, and correct, any bad habits before they become ingrained in your muscle memory.

-Alternatively, if you can’t find a coach, sign up for my online video course.
+Alternatively, if you can’t find a coach, sign up for my online academy.
 I will show you how to hold the bat, how to stand and how to move.
 I will also show you the correct technique for the core table tennis strokes – a forehand drive, a backhand drive, a forehand push and a backhand push.
 I’ll also show you lots of training drills you can do to help you improve your skills.

 Once you’re confident you know what you’re doing, the next stage is practice, practise, practise.
 I can’t stress this enough.
 Table tennis takes a long time to master.
 And the only way you will improve is with a lot of practise.
 And when you practice, don’t worry about hitting the ball too fast – just focus on consistency.
 When you’re consistency improves, then you can gradually start playing a little faster.